Testing primordial black hole and measuring the Hubble constant with multiband gravitational-wave observations: Multiband gravitational waves

-where $k_*$ and $\Theta$ characterize the position and the shape of the spectrum respectively.
-Such a parametrization can describe various widely used power spectrum of primordial curvature perturbations, including types of delta, lognormal, broken power law and tophat.
+where $k_*$ and $\Theta$ characterize the position and the shape of the spectrum, respectively.
+Such a parametrization can describe various widely used power spectra of primordial curvature perturbations, including types of delta, lognormal, broken power law and tophat, etc.

-After reentering the horizon in the radiation-dominated era, the curvature perturbations will inevitably lead to GWs at second order due to the nonlinear coupling.
-By perturbing the Einstein equations up to second order, one can get the spectrum of induced GWs \footnote{Usually this spectrum is thought to depict the energy of GWs, but this is true only for GWs in linear order.
-For induced GWs, this spectrum should be understood simply as a function of amplitude of GWs~\cite{Cai:2021ndu,Cai:2021jbi}.} \cite{Cai:2019amo},
+After reentering the horizon in the radiation-dominated epoch, the curvature perturbations will inevitably lead to GWs in second order due to the nonlinear coupling.
+By perturbing the Einstein equations up to second order, one can get the spectrum of induced GWs\footnote{ Usually, this spectrum is thought to depict the energy of GWs, but this is true only for GWs in linear order.
+For induced GWs, this spectrum should be understood simply as a function of the amplitude of GWs~\cite{Cai:2021jbi, Cai:2021ndu}. }~\cite{Kohri:2018awv,Cai:2019amo},

 where $\mathcal{T}(u,v)$ is a function of $u$ and $v$.
-The spectrum of GWs induced by curvature perturbations with unimodal power spectrum has a peak, whose position is given by
+The spectrum of GWs induced by curvature perturbations with unimodal power spectrum has a peak whose position is given by

 where $\nu_{\rmI}$ denotes the peak frequency of IGWs and $C_{\rmI}(\Theta)$ is a function of the parameter set $\Theta$.